Premier Oil: History

-Petronas, the Malaysian oil company, decided to invest significant cash in the Company in 1999 buying a 25% stake.
+Petronas decided acquired a 25% stake in 1999.
+In November 1999 the Australian business was sold to Australian Worldwide Exploration (AWE).
+In January 2001, Premier Oil acquired a 23% shareholding in AWE.
+This was sold in June 2003.

 A restructuring took place in 2002 which saw Petronas and Amerada Hess each give up their 25% holdings in Premier Oil in return for taking various Premier assets.
 Petronas received the Group's interest in Myanmar as well as stakes in Indonesian interests.
 Amerada Hess received a 23% stake in a key Natuna oil field in Indonesia.

-In 2004 the Company acquired a 75% stake in an oil interest in Vietnam.
+In 2004 the company acquired a 75% stake in an oil interest in Vietnam.

 In April 2014, Premier rejected two secret bid approaches from Ophir Energy which wanted to combine both firms into an oil exploration group for around £3 billion.
 Premier Oil's board unanimously rejected the bid.

 In June 2014, the company received final approval from the UK Department of Energy and Climate Change for the development of the Catcher area oil and gas block in the North Sea, of which the company owns 50% and has operating rights.
 Oil was expected to be flowing by mid-2017.

 In January 2016, its shares were suspended pending an announcement, regarding potential acquisition of assets by Premier which might be regarded as a reverse takeover.
 Trading recommenced on 1 February 2016, with the company announcing that it had agreed to acquire the whole of E.ON's UK North Sea assets for a net consideration of $120 million.

 In July 2017, Premier Oil's shares rose nearly 40 percent on news it discovered potentially more than 1 billion barrels of oil off the coast of Mexico in the Zama-1 formation, a project in which it holds a 25 percent interest in the block alongside Talos Energy and Sierra Oil and Gas.

 In March 2021, it was announced that the company would be acquired by Chrysaor Holdings.
 In March 2021, Chrysaor Holdings and Premier Oil were merged and absorbed into Harbour Energy.
 Harbour Energy had been the largest shareholder in Chrysaor Holdings.